julifmontoya/vue-microfrontend/README.md

   },
 });
 ```
+## Step 4: Update App.vue in the Host App
+In host-app, import and display the components from the microfrontends.

 ### host-app (App.vue):
 ```javascript
 <template>
   <h1>MyApp</h1>
   <div>Welcome to the micro frontends demo</div>
   <div class="container">
     <App1 />
     <App2 />